mozilla/research-repo-webconf-crawl-representativeness/README.md

 # The representativeness of automated Web crawls as a surrogate for human browsing - companion repository

-This repository contains or links to all assets relevant to the WWW'20 paper: The representative of automated Web crawls as a surrogate for human browsing.
+This repository contains or links to all assets relevant to the WWW'20 paper: [The representative of automated Web crawls as a surrogate for human browsing](https://dl.acm.org/doi/abs/10.1145/3366423.3380104).
+All listed assets will be made publicly available pending internal privacy/trust audit processes required prior to data release.
+For specific inquiries pertaining to data access and collaborations on privacy enhancing technologies research please reach out to the corresponding authors listed on the manuscript.

 * Lists used for crawls - under lists directory
 * Trexa repo - https://github.com/mozilla/trexa